Google’s new Samsung Chromebook sells for $249.

 Google said the 11.6-in. display will have a 1366 x 768 resolution.
 There will be 16GB of internal storage and 2GB of RAM, with a six-hour-plus battery.

-covers mobile and wireless, smartphones and other handhelds, and wireless networking for Computerworld.
-Follow Matt on Twitter at Twitter @matthamblen or subscribe to Hamblen RSSMatt’s RSS feed.
+Matt Hamblen covers mobile and wireless, smartphones and other handhelds, and wireless networking for Computerworld.
+Follow Matt on Twitter at @matthamblen or subscribe to Matt’s RSS feed.
 His email address ismhamblen@computerworld.com.

 Read more about Netbooks in Computerworld’s Netbooks Topic Center.